pyinstaller/pyinstaller/README.rst

 optionally in a single executable file.

-PyInstaller is tested against Windows, Mac OS X, and Linux.
-However, it is not a cross-compiler: to make a Windows app you run PyInstaller in Windows; to make a Linux app you run it in Linux, etc. PyInstaller has been used successfully with AIX, Solaris, and FreeBSD, but is not tested against them.
+PyInstaller is tested against Windows, Mac OS X, and GNU/Linux.
+However, it is not a cross-compiler: to make a Windows app you run PyInstaller in Windows; to make a GNU/Linux app you run it in GNU/Linux, etc.
+PyInstaller has been used successfully with AIX, Solaris, and FreeBSD, but is not tested against them.